8bitbuddhist/nix-configuration/README.md

 # NixOS Configuration

 A full set of configuration files managed via NixOS.
-This project follows the general structure of https://github.com/tiredofit/nixos-config
+This project is an extension of the [Auxolotl system template](https://git.auxolotl.org/auxolotl/templates).

 > [!WARNING]
 > DO NOT DOWNLOAD AND RUN `nixos-rebuild` ON THIS REPOSITORY!
 These are my personal configuration files.
 I invite you to look through them, modify them, and take inspiration from them, but if you run `nixos-rebuild`, it _will completely overwrite your current system_!